Squashed entanglement, k-extendibility, quantum Markov chains, and recovery maps

-Berta \emph{et al.}~\cite{BertaSeshadreesanWilde} then proposed the more natural conjecture with $-\log F(\rho^{AEB},R\rho^{AE})^2$ at the right hand side of (\ref{eq:Kim-I}), motivated by the observation that the latter is a R\'{e}nyi conditional mutual information:
+Berta \emph{et al.}~\cite{BertaSeshadreesanWilde} then proposed the more natural conjecture with the fidelity on the right hand side of Eq.~(\ref{eq:Kim-I}), motivated by the observation that the latter is a R\'{e}nyi relative entropy:

 By the well-known relations connecting fidelity and trace norm, this would imply Kim's conjecture (\ref{eq:Kim-I}).
-While all of the above conjectures remain open (though supported by increasing numerical evidence), Fawzi/Renner's (\ref{eq:FR}) proves a variant of the last inequality, with $\widetilde{R}$ instead of $R$.
+While all of the above conjectures remain open (though supported by increasing numerical evidence), Fawzi and Renner's Eq.~(\ref{eq:FR}) proves a variant of the last inequality, with $\widetilde{R}$ instead of $R$.
 The crucial point of course is that this new map still only acts on $E$, and as the identity on $A$.

 Similarly, Seshadreesan \emph{et al.}~\cite[Conj.~26 \& Sect.~6.1]{SBW} suggested the following most general form extending (\ref{eq:Zhang-I}), encompassing all of the above: